LJ1319/redberryinternship-task-manager/README.md

 npm install
 ```

-4. Now we need to set our env file.
+4. Now we need to set our **.env** file.
 Go to the root of your project and execute this command.
 ```sh
 cp .env.example .env
 ```

 And now you should provide **.env** file all the necessary environment variables:

 **MYSQL:**